THE INDIAN WIRELESS TELEGRAPH (AMATEUR SERVICE) RULES, 1978 as amended by The Indian Wireless Telegraphs (Amateur Service)

 11. Period of validity :

-A licence granted under these rules shall be issued for a period of 2 years or 5 years, as the case may be, commencing on the date of issue of the licence and expiring on the last day of the month preceding the month of issue.
+A licence granted under these rules shall be issued for a period of 20 years or Life-Time (which is till the 81st birthday of the person, further to which the licensee can apply without any fee for renewal up to 10 years every time), as the case may be, commencing on the date of issue of the licence and expiring on the last day of the month preceding the month of issue.

 12. Fee for licence: